Cultural Studies Overview

 International Certificate Program

 Students can enhance their degree with a certificate in international studies in one of five major global regions: Africa, Asia, Europe, Latin America, and the Middle East.
-The certificate includes a language requirement, history and culture courses, and an international field experience.
+The certificate includes a language requirement, history and culture courses, and study abroad or internship.
 Certificate students are eligible for additional study abroad funding.